 Right to request that directory information not be made public.

-- To do so, a student must contact the Office of the Dean of Students by the tenth day of class in a semester (or between the first and fifth day of class in a summer session).
+- To do so, a student must contact the Office of the University Registrar by the tenth day of class in a semester (or between the first and fifth day of class in a summer session).

 - The non-disclosure of directory information is an all or none option (either it all may be disclosed or none of it may be disclosed).

 - This request will remain in effect until canceled by the student.
 During this time, the directory information will then be treated the same as educational records.

 - Given the fluid nature of electronic information it is not possible to guarantee total non-disclosure but every reasonable effort will be taken to protect confidentiality.